zafarella/OSX-RAMDisk/contributing.md

-if you made changes to file, please use vim commands
+if you made changes to the file, please use vim commands ` gg
-`
-gg
 =G